 2. Create the following DWORD values, and set the data to 1 for each DWORD value.

 3. Exit the Registry Editor.

 That’s about it.
 Here is how Edge will look like, from now.

 When the address bar appears (from where you can perform web searches), the “Where to next?” search box disappears.
 You can’t display both at the time — it makes sense as the address bar can be used for doing web searches, just as in every other web browser.

-I guess these new registry edits and features get you a couple of steps closer to convincing yourself to make Edge your preferred and default browser.
-But we’re not there yet.
-Let’s wait and see what other surprises the Creators Update has to offer.
+You may also want to check out other new Microsoft Edge features, such as Tab Grouping and Tab preview pane in Redstone 2 or Creators Update build.
+I hope these new registry edits and features get you a couple of steps closer to convincing yourself to make Edge your preferred and default browser.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: